Our dynamic and expanding department offers a range of well-balanced courses in the areas of games and music/audio technologies.

 Our games degrees are accredited by TIGA, the trade association representing UK games developers.
 Similarly, our music/audio courses are accredited by JAMES (Joint Audio Media Education Support) on behalf of the Association of Professional Recording Services (APRS).
 All our courses are delivered by staff involved in cutting-edge research in related subject areas.

-We have specifically designed our courses in collaboration with industry to ensure that our students graduate with all the necessary knowledge and skills required by employers.
-A significant number of guest speakers annually from relevant industries ensure that students are kept well informed with relevant and practical issues.
+We have specifically designed our courses in collaboration with industry to ensure our students graduate with the knowledge and skills required by employers.

-The emphasis is to strive towards the combination of recognised professional practice in games, music/audio production technology and cutting-edge research in fields related to these areas.
+Our emphasis is to combine recognised professional practice in games and music/audio production technology with our cutting-edge research in related fields related.

-With domestic and international games development currently booming, both for AAA (a classification term used for games) and indie studios, buoyed by new platforms such as mobile or digital download, the department offers both comprehensive courses in games and research output with high impact.
+With games development booming, both for AAA (a classification term used for games) and indie studios, buoyed by new platforms such as mobile or digital download, the department offers both comprehensive courses in games and research output with high impact.

 Research in creative technology underpins the teaching in our department.
-The research we undertake spans the whole gamut of games and audio technology/production.
-This includes interactive games, entertainment computing, the science and technology of music composition and leading techniques for games and music production.
+The research we undertake spans the full range of games and audio technology/production, including interactive games, entertainment computing, the science and technology of music composition and leading techniques for games and music production.